isomerpages/govtech-stp/_periodic-commuting-arrangement/Periodic Commuting Arrangement Checklist.md

 <p style="font-size:18px; margin-top:20px; margin-bottom:0px; line-height:1.5;">To calculate the estimated SHN end-date, <a href="/shn-calculator" target="_blank">click here</a> for the SHN calculator.</p>

 <p style="font-size:18px; margin-top:20px; margin-bottom:0px; line-height:1.5;">During the SHN period, randomised in-person or phone/video compliance check(s) will be conducted.
 Failure to comply with any SHN-related requirement is an offence under the Infectious Diseases Act and a breach of the additional work pass conditions.
-Errant travellers can expect to be fined, imprisoned, and/or have their residency/work permits revoked.
-Click here for information on SHN-compliance. </p>
+Errant travellers can expect to be fined, imprisoned, and/or have their residency/work permits revoked. <a href="/health/shn" target="_blank">Click here</a> for information on SHN-compliance. </p>

 <p id="stage4b" style="font-size:18px; margin-top:30px; margin-bottom:0px; line-height:1.4;">&#9744;  <u><i><b>B) End-of-SHN COVID-19 Test</b></i></u></p>